How To Write The Harvard Supplemental Essays

 We rely on teachers, counselors, and alumni to share information with us about an applicant's strength of character, his or her ability to overcome adversity, and other personal qualities."

-If you’re stuck on how to get the ball rolling, consider seeking an admissions consultant’s help.
+If you’re stuck on how to get the ball rolling, consider getting targeted college application prep from one of our experts!

 If you do not write these Harvard essays carefully, there is a chance that they could be harmful towards your chances of acceptance.
 However, with the support of your friends, family, and resources, your essays will be a great asset to your application.